Block-Chen/blocksdk-php/README.md

 __Welcome to BlockSDK PHP__.
 This repository contains BlockSDK's PHP SDK and samples for REST API.

 ## SDK Documentation
 [ Our BlockSDK-PHP Page ](https://docs.blocksdk.com/) includes all the documentation related to PHP SDK.
-Everything from SDK Wiki, to Sample Codes, to Releases.
+Sample Codes, to Releases.
 Here are few quick links to get you there faster.
 * [ BlockSDK Developer Docs]

 ## Getting Started